 - Poor Diet:

 70% of kids receive antibiotics in their first two years of life.
-Early antibiotic exposure was associated with a higher risk of childhood onset asthma, allergic rhinitis, atopic dermatitis, celiac disease, overweight, obesity, and attention deficit hyperactivity disorder (3).
+Early antibiotic exposure was associated with a higher risk of childhood-onset asthma, allergic rhinitis, atopic dermatitis, celiac disease, overweight, obesity, and attention-deficit/hyperactivity disorder (3).

-Additionally, when you come off of antacid medication like PPIs (h2 blockers), it is very common to get a sudden rebound increase of stomach acid that goes beyond normal production – which may lead to worse reflux symptoms than originally experienced (6).
+Additionally, when you come off of antacid medication like PPIs (H2 blockers), it is very common to get a sudden rebound increase of stomach acid that goes beyond normal production – which may lead to worse reflux symptoms than originally experienced (6).

 Making matters worse, many initial reflux symptoms are caused by low production of stomach acid, referred to as hypochlorhydria, and the stomach churns harder and has to work harder to digest, splashing the acid up